tmusolf/GoogleMapToOSMAndGPX/README.md

 # GoogleMapToOSMAndGPX
 Create a folder of OSMAnd GPX files from a google my maps map (GMap)

-It's a python utility that works directly from a google map (using it's map ID) to export the map's KML data and directly convert it into a folder of OSMAnd style GPX files.
+It's a python command line utility that works directly from a GMap (using it's map ID) to export the map's KML data and directly convert it into a folder of OSMAnd style GPX files.
 Both tracks and waypoints and translated.
 Descriptions, icon symbol, icon color, track color, track width are all translated.
 Each track is put in it's own GPX file and all waypoints are put in a single GPX file.

+A second program is wrapper for the command line utility.
+This wrapper creates a simple graphical user interface for executing the utility.
+In addition to the python scripts both the command line utility and GUI wrapper are supplied as windows executable files that can be run directly, without having to install or use python
 ## Syntax
 ```
 py GoogleMapToOSMAndGPX.py <map_id> <gpx_path> <width 1-24> -t <transparency 00 to FF> -s <split type> -i <split interval miles/seconds> -a -e